Rates & fees

 Can Virgin Money change the interest rate?

-Yes.
-If we lower your rate we will provide at least 2 months notice as described in section 12 of the Terms.
-We may increase your rate without giving you notice.
+Yes, if we decrease your rate we’ll provide at least 2 months’ notice as described in your Terms.
+We may increase your rate without giving you notice

-This is only an example and does not take into account your individual circumstances.
+This is only an example and doesn't take into account your individual circumstances.

 The example assumes that: